teracyhq-incubator/teracy-dev-k8s/docs/docker-daemon-remote-access.md

 # Docker Daemon Remote Access

-Similar to this https://kubernetes.io/docs/setup/minikube/#use-local-images-by-re-using-the-docker-daemon, this is useful in some some circumstances.
+Similar to this https://kubernetes.io/docs/setup/minikube/#use-local-images-by-re-using-the-docker-daemon, it is useful in some circumstances.
 You can follow this guide to enable remote access from the host machine docker client to the VM docker daemon.

 ## Add dockerd options

-You and add the `-H` dockerd options via ansible configuration on the `teracy-dev-entry/config_override.yaml` with the following config:
+You can add the `-H` dockerd options via ansible configuration in the `teracy-dev-entry/config_override.yaml` file with the following configuration:

 ```yaml
 teracy-dev-k8s: